A Drop of History and Orthodox Spirituality at Agios Myronas Hermitage

 On a terraced hill, stands the Church of Agios Myron, a historical monument from the 11th century (some sources say that even older, dating from the early Byzantine period), in which are located the icon, tomb, and relics of Saint Miron, dating back over 16 centuries.

-From the courtyard of the church, descending on an alley, one reaches the Holly cell of the Saint, a natural cave in the basalt rock, from which healing water gushes.
+Descending on an alley From the church courtyard, one reaches the Holly cell of the Saint, a natural cave in the basalt rock, from which healing water gushes.

-There are not too many recorded testimonies about Saint's life.
+Only a few recorded testimonies have been found about Saint's life.
 It is said that he was born around 250 AD in a family of Christian believers.
-Despite the times of persecution of Christians, the religious education received strengthened his faith in God and multiplied his graces.
-In his youth, being married, Saint Miron was a hardworking farmer, admired in the community for his virtuous life, as an example of a good Christian, wise, altruistic, and loving person.
+Despite the persecution of Christians, the religious education he received strengthened his faith in God and multiplied his graces.
+In his youth, being married, Saint Miron was a hardworking farmer, admired in the community for his virtuous life.
+He was an example of a good Christian, wise, altruistic, and loving person,

 After the death of his wife, the Christian believers urged him to accept the ordination as a priest, and later they elected him bishop of the Gortys (the capital of the Roman province of Crete at that time) and of the Knossos - and, hence, the name under which the Church Orthodox commemorates him today, the Bishop of Crete.
 It is also said that he lived for a hundred years, until about 350 AD, leading an ascetic life in his cave cell and being blessed by God with the grace to work wonders.